Niche09/MechaCar_Statistical_Analysis/README.md

 Given the above output it appears that the vehicle ground clearance and the vehicle length are likely to provide non-random amounts of variance to the model.
 The slope of the output is not zero; the p-value of 5.35 e-11 is smaller than the assumed significance level of 0.05%.
-This model does effectively predict mpg of MechaCar prototyles effectively because the r-squared value is 0.7149 which means that approxiamtely 71% of all mpg predications will be the model.
+This model does effectively predict MPG of the prototypes effectively because the r-squared value is 0.7149 which means that approxiamtely 71% of all MPG predications will be the model.